Nasal Polyps (Allergic, Non-Allergic, Antrochoanal, Tumor)

 If allergic nasal polyps are suspected, the patient is immediately started on nasonex (a steroid nasal spray) and singulair.
 These medications are to be continued for years and potentially for life.
 Why?
 These two medications appear to help prevent the polyps from becoming larger if present, or from coming back after surgical removal.
 Without these medications, the polyps often come back or grow in size.
 It should probably be mentioned that nasonex is the ONLY steroid nasal spray that has an FDA indication for nasal polyps.
 No other steroid nasal spray has this indication.
 [Link]

 Allergy testing and immunotherapy also is highly encouraged in the case of allergic nasal polyps.
 It is felt that such polyps are due to an underlying immune dysfunction related to allergies.
 As long as there is underlying allergies present, the polyps will have a tendency to come back.

-Finally, surgical removal by endoscopic sinus surgery.
-This really is the only way to get rid of the polyps to allow the medications provided to work as best as possible.
+Finally, if there are a lot of nasal polyps present, surgical removal by endoscopic sinus surgery is encouraged.
+This really is the only way to fully get rid of the polyps to allow the medications provided to work as good as possible.
 Remember, medications generally help prevent polyp regrowth or enlargement... they do NOT get rid of polyps that are already there.
 At time of surgery, the polyps that are removed are sent to pathology to ensure that there is no cancer or tumors present.